 “Boxing is a two-for-one cardiovascular and strength workout that improves overall fitness.
 It raises a number of skill-related fitness criteria, such as balance, coordination, reactivity, and agility, as well as strength and cardio,”.

-Boxing is a wonderful sport and has many health benfits.
+Boxing is a wonderful sport and it’s workouts are more beneficial.
 Its simple workouts can give you an energetic life style.
-Moreover, you can easily build your muscle strenght and stamina by just practicing with a punching bag.
+Moreover, you can easily build your muscle strenght and stamina by just practicing with a boxing gear.

 Suppose someone tells you that boxing is primarily an upper-body exercise; he is misinformed.
 With the proper training, if you do it properly, you will get a full-body workout.